rajveeerr/Safire/client/README.md

     npm run dev
     ```

-The dashboard will be available at `http://localhost:300x`.
+The landing page will be available at `http://localhost:5173`.